 NicePhysicalSimulator should rather hold

 UglyPhysicalSimulator by pointer, with a only forward declaration.
-This is absolutely right.
-However this needs a lot of details to implement correctly (in particular to use smart pointers) so it will be the topic of a later post.
+This is absolutely right and, as this needs a lot of details to implement correctly (in particular to use smart pointers), it is a whole topic by itself.

 More on the choices of scopes (